-Prompt: Character Sketch
+Prompt: Character Sketch \

-When writing one often gets stuck with figuring out what a character will do next.
+When writing, one often gets stuck with figuring out what a character will do next.
 The better one knows a character, the easier it is to write what happens next.

 One of the ways I get a better handle on my characters is to create a cheat sheet.
-I make a one page list of very basic questions, print out a couple copies, and then fill out a questionnaire for each of my major characters.
+I make a one page list of very basic questions, print out some copies, and then fill out a questionnaire for each of my major characters.

-Then, when I am writing, I refer back to the sheet if I forget any of the details about them, or if I feel stuck for where to go next.
-All the information on the sheet does not necessarily make into the book, that is not the point; but it always informs my understanding of the character.
+Then, when I am writing, I refer back to the sheet if I forget any of the details about the characters, or if I feel stuck for where to go next.
+All the information on the sheet does not necessarily make it into the book.
+That is not the point of making the list.
+But, it always informs my understanding of the character.